What Is Chicken Meal in Dog Food, and Is It Okay?

 When researching food for your dog, you might see catchy labels like “real chicken” and wonder what’s the alternative.
 Shouldn’t every dog food with “chicken” on the label contain real chicken?
 Advertising for dog food aimed at health-conscious consumers throws around keywords like “no by-product meal” and “human-grade ingredients,” which might lead you to suspect the cheaper stuff with its mysterious meat products.

-You may be surprised to know that chicken and chicken meal could be the same product in a different form!
+You may be surprised that chicken and chicken meal are the same product in a different form!
 More concerning, according to the FDA, animal feed can legally contain meat not fit for human consumption, and it’s held to the same standard whether the meat is listed as chicken, chicken meal, or chicken by-product on the label.

 Chicken, Chicken Meal, Chicken By-Product: What’s the Difference?

 Chicken, by definition, includes clean meat, bones, and skin.
 Feathers and internal organs such as livers and spleens are excluded.
-Chicken by-product is the rendering leftovers after chicken has been processed for human use.
-It’s basically a dry form of the previous ingredients: meat, bones, and skin.
+The chicken by-product is the rendering leftovers after the chicken has been processed for human use.
+It’s a dry form of the previous ingredients: meat, bones, and skin.

 The biggest difference is it doesn’t have to be clean, and it’s been highly processed at an extremely hot temperature that extrapolates the nutrients.
 Dog food containing chicken meal is often sprayed with artificially derived nutrients to make up for the ones destroyed in the rendering process.